SturmB/ansible-dotfiles/docs/foundation.rst

 Foundation and Microsoft Store
 ##############################

-Once all of the basic operating system software has been updated, it's time to set some foundation configurations.
+Once all of the basic operating system software has been updated and hardware drivers have been installed, it's time to set some foundation configurations.

 *************
 File Explorer